 Tweed was named Landair’s CEO in 2000, 15 years after he joined the company and following positions as the company’s vice president of sales and as special-projects manager.
 In 1996 he founded Warehouse Logistics LLC, a contract distribution services company jointly owned with Landair’s founder, Scott M. Niswonger.
 Warehouse Logistics later merged with Landair, strengthening the company’s warehouse distribution operations and capabilities.

 Tweed holds a Bachelor of Science degree in business administration from East Tennessee State University.
 He’s an active committee and board member for several industry associations and community organizations.

 Sr. Vice President, Sales & Marketing

-Matt Anderson joined Landair in 2012 and has leadership responsibility for the company’s sales, marketing and engineering teams.
+Matt Anderson joined Landair in 2012 and has leadership responsibility for the company’s sales and marketing team.

 Before joining Landair, Anderson spent nine years at Penske Logistics, where he served as vice president of sales, leading revenue growth and developing the sales team in the western U.S. and Mexico.
 Prior to that position, he was Penske’s vice president of customer experience.

 Anderson earned numerous awards and recognitions for his work at Penske, including multiple Winner Circle Awards and a Six Sigma Green Belt certificate.
 During more than 12 years in the transportation and logistics industries, he’s also held key positions in supply chain solution sales, design and consulting at Ernst & Young, FedEx and Airborne Express.